Newquay campsites

 Award winning, 5 star holiday park offering shepherd's huts with hot tubs.
 A 15 minute walk to Mawgan Porth beach.

-2 x Shepherd's Huts with Hot Tub
+2 x Ensuite Shepherd's Huts with Hot Tubs

 Monkey Tree Holiday Park